fxcm/ForexConnectAPI/README.md

 The error you will get: ‘Can't connect to price server.’ if you have any questions, please reach out to api@fxcm.com.

-### on 4/23 we will release a new Python package, price history bug fix and support https.
+### on 4/23 we will release a new Python package to demo environment only, the relase inlcude price history bug fix and support https.
 please upgrade the latest version at https://pypi.org/project/forexconnect/